ashrafkgit/HPE-CloudPhysics/Docs/Introduction.md

 **Work Flows of CloudPhysics**
 ##

-- CloudPhysics collects data from virtualized environement by a very small virtual appliance called CloudPhysics Server ( Virtual Instance)
+- CloudPhysics collects data from virtualized environement by a very small virtual appliance called CloudPhysics Server (Virtual Instance Deployed in Virtualized Infrastructure)

-- Collects data from vmWARE vCenter through "read only" API's
+- Collects data from VMware vCenter through "read only" API's

-- It processes data and shares with CloudPhysics through secure encrypted connection to cloud services over port 443 and TLS 1.2
+- Then, it processes data and shares with CloudPhysics through secure encrypted connection to cloud services over port 443 and TLS 1.2

 - It requires access to internet & Vmware vCenter